All Episodes

 That Charlie Kirk is everything he isn't.

-Charlie Kirk's like got all his ducks in a row, got everything squared away, knows who he is, knows who he is absolutely to the point where he can debate the whole world.
+Charlie Kirk's got all his ducks in a row, got everything squared away, knows who he is, knows who he is absolutely to the point where he can debate the whole world.

-He's just uh he just is all over the place.
+He's all over the place.

-It's absolutely all over the place.
+He's absolutely all over the place.

-One minute I'm a conservative Mormon, the next minute I'm a massively pro-trans communist, like he's all over the place.
+One minute I'm a conservative Mormon, the next minute I'm a massively pro-trans communist.

-Also bloat on social media.
+He also bloat on social media.

 So seek affirmation from social media, but also run to daddy.

-So you could see that this is obviously they they took him into the universities and it made him insane.
+So you could see that this is obviously they took him into the universities and it made him insane.

-Uh probably very high verbal capacity.
+Probably very high verbal capacity.

-Uh obviously he had a 4.0 GPA, which is like a 100%.
+Obviously, he had a 4.0 GPA, which is like 100%.

-Um obviously very brilliant.
+Obviously, very brilliant.

-Uh I'm sure he was prone to it.
+I'm sure he was prone to it.

-I'm not taking away responsibility from him, but I am saying that the fact that the academy is captured by these insane extremists is a real problem, and this is an opportunity for Donald Trump to purge the universities to properly purge them.
+But I am saying that the fact that the academy is captured by these insane extremists is a real problem.

-No, I agree with both your points.
+No, I agree with both your points, that it melted his mind.

-That's another thing that the the very interesting FBI profiler said is that probably it was a slippery slope.
+That's another thing that the very interesting FBI profiler said is that probably it was a slippery slope.

 He didn't go from absolutely peaceful to prepare to shoot someone.

-There would have been an escalation almost certainly.
+There would have been an escalation, almost certainly.

-Um, until you do something as drastic as that.
+It's the way it nearly always goes until you do something as drastic as that.

 No, it doesn't.